Food poverty in the UK: The causes, figures and solutions

 Millions of people are facing food poverty in the cost of living crisis.
 Image: Unsplash

-The Trussell Trust saw record numbers of people seeking help between April and September this year, with 320,000 people forced to turn to the charity’s food banks.
+The Trussell Trust saw record numbers of people seeking help between April and September last year, with 320,000 people forced to turn to the charity’s food banks.
 That is a 40 per cent increase in comparison to the previous year.

 This is what you need to know about the causes of food poverty in the UK and campaigners’ fight to end it as the cost of living crisis spirals.

 People living in food poverty either don’t have enough money to buy sufficient nutritious food, struggle to get it because it is not easily accessible in their community, or both.
 It can be a long-term issue in someone’s life or can affect someone for a shorter period of time because of a sudden change in their personal circumstances.